logseq/awesome-logseq/README.md

 - [gcal2logseq](https://github.com/WilliamDurin/gcal2logseq) by Will - Python Script + Alfred Workflow to add Google Calendar events into your graph
 - [todoist2logseq](https://github.com/WilliamDurin/todoist2logseq) by Will - Bash Script + Alfred Workflow to import tasks from Todoist into your graph
 - [org-logseq](https://github.com/ansmirnov/org-logseq) by ansmirnov - A script for navigating and editing logseq files using emacs.
+- [org-logseq](https://github.com/llcc/org-logseq) by llcc - Another elisp package to work with logseq when using emacs.
 ## Community knowledge gardens
 ### En
 - [Logseq documentation](https://logseq.github.io/)